tngo012/Airline-Safety-Project/README.md

 # Airline-Safety-Project
-Support the claim that airlines are a safe way to travel
+Support the claim that airlines provide a safe way to travel despite recent accidents happened in the past years

 Task1 - Dashboard